-- 4. Proof of Utility Service/Load Documentation (All Projects) - 5.
-Preliminary Monitoring Plan (All Non-Residential Applications and/or Residential projects paired with on-site renewable generators) - 6.
+- 5. Preliminary Monitoring Plan (All Non-Residential Applications and/or Residential projects paired with on-site renewable generators) - 6.
 Proof of Equity Budget Eligibility (Equity Projects Only) - Certification of Tax-Exempt Status (Gov't and non-profit only) - Proof of Eligibility under Proposition 39 or an Accredited Institution (Educational Institutions Only) - Small Business Affidavit (Small business projects only) - SGIP Multifamily Low-Income Housing Documentation Cover Sheet (Multifamily only) - Copy of Deed-Restriction or Regulatory Agreement (Multifamily only) - Proof of Income Qualification (Single-family Equity Budget, California Indian Country, and Electric-Pump Well only) - Proof of PU Code Section 2852 Compliance (Single-family only) - Copy of MASH, SOMAH, SASH or DAC-SASH Reservation Letter - Proof of Indian Country Qualification - Proof that at least 50 percent of census tracts served are DACs or low-income communities (Public agencies and tribal government agencies only) - 7.
 Customer Resiliency Attestation (All backup capable projects with a longer than two-hour duration and projects applying for a Resiliency Adder or Equity Resiliency Incentive) - 8.
 Certification/Proof of Coordination with Local Government and California Office of Emergency Services (Non-Residential Equity Resiliency and Resiliency Adder Applications only) - 9.
-Proof of Electric-Pump Well at Primary Residence (Residential Equity Resiliency projects)
+Proof of Electric-Pump Well at Primary Residence (Residential Equity Resiliency projects) - 10.
+Proof of Medical Baseline at Primary Residence and Self-Certification (Residential Equity Resiliency and General Market Resiliency Adder projects only)